 Your Name: Date:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the basis factual detail as possible (e.g.) specific statements; we any verbal statements; what did you do to avoid the s needed): hat, if any, physical contact was involved;
+Please describe the events or conduct that are the b factual detail as possible (e.g.) specific statements; any verbal statements; what did you do to avoid the needed): what, if any, physical contact was involved;

+-

-I hereby authorize CCS to disclose the information pursuing its investigation.
-I hereby certify that the complaint is true and correct and complete to the further understand providing false information in action up to and including termination. e information I have provided in this best of my knowledge and belief.
+I hereby authorize CCS to disclose the informat pursuing its investigation.
+I hereby certify that t complaint is true and correct and complete to the further understand providing false information action up to and including termination. the information I have provided in this ne best of my knowledge and belief.
 I

 Date:

 Signature of Complainant

+Print Name

+To be completed by the Charter School:

-Date:
+Received by: Date:

+Follow up Meeting with Complainant held on: